DavAll22/Skimlit/README.md

 # Skimlit

 Project replicating the NLP deep learning model used to classify sentences which appear in sequential order within a scientific report abstract (https://arxiv.org/abs/1710.06071) in order to read the key infromation faster.
 The aim for this NLP model is to learn and classify sentences into the report structure categories.
-NLP text vectorization and emnbedding methods are used, including concatenation of character-level and token embeddings, as well as feature engineering.
+NLP text vectorization and embedding methods are used, including concatenation of character-level and token embeddings, as well as feature engineering.

 # This project uses:
 * TensorFlow 2.X to create, train and evaluate the performance of NLP embedding methods [Token embedding, Character-level embedding, Feature Engineering]